pchi17/interview_homework/README.md

 # Edmodo Interview Homework

-This repository contains a bare-bone application including basic authentication.

 # To Run the application

+This app is built using Ruby 2.3.1
-Make sure you have Ruby (2.2 or above) and Bundler installed.
+Make sure Bundler is installed.

+I use Postgres for my local dev environment.
+However, this app should work with similar databases.
 To set up the database, run

 ```console```